-A Federal Tax Lien (herein after "FTL") is a lien filed by the Internal Revenue Service for unpaid taxes.
+When your client has a federal tax lien filed against them it can be a confusing item to navigate to get to closing.
+A Federal Tax Lien (herein after called “FTL”) is a lien filed by the Internal Revenue Service for unpaid taxes.
 Below are 10 fun facts for how an FTL can affect your closing.

-- Ordering payoff statement from the IRS is a very slow process.
+9. Ordering a payoff statement from the IRS can be a very slow process.
 With the pandemic their response time has increased and in many cases a title company may be ordering the payoff statement very early on in the transaction and still end up having to delay closing because the payoff has not been obtained.
 It is very important that you review your Schedule C of the title commitment for listed FTLs.
 If you see one you should be contacting your title company right away to see how your seller can help.
-Many times your sellers can obtain a payoff faster that a title company can if they work on it diligently.
+Many times your sellers can obtain a payoff faster than a title company can if they work on it diligently.

 10. Clearing FTLs can be a tough thing to do but it is required before your transaction can close.
 The best way to navigate a transaction involving a FTL is to work closely with your Texas National Title escrow team.
 While we cannot complete the process for the seller but we can definitely help your client figure out what steps are required for them to get to closing!